RESETHACKER-COMMUNITY/What-Is-RESETHACKER/README.md

 > ResetHacker got mentioned in **Integrity** Blog for "Top 20 bug bounty YouTube channels to follow in 2020!"

 - [2 October 2020]
-> ResetHacker team got appreciated with a certificate for contributing to the RESTCON event.
+> ResetHacker team got appreciated from the board of directors & community leaders with a certificate for contribution to the RESTCON event.

 - [1 October 2020]
-> Team leader of ResetDeveloper (Altaf Shaikh) announced his 1st webinars on "Importance of Python and cybersecurity."
+> ResetDeveloper (team leader Altaf Shaikh) announced his 1st webinars on "Importance of Python and cybersecurity."

 - [24th September 2020]
 > RH_Security assigned the task to create a Pentesting report Samples, Quotation, T&c for ResetHacker website.
-- [

 √ Updating Soon